merkle-open/TerrificExporterBundle/README.md

 All builtin actions are documented within these chapter.
 This maybe have some helpful information when you have to build your own action chain.

-### `Terrific/ExporterBundle/Actions/ClearAction` ###
+### `ClearAction` ###

-* `ClearAction` simply just clears all data from the target directory.
+* `Terrific/ExporterBundle/Actions/ClearAction` simply just clears all data from the target directory.
 * If configuration option `export_with_version` is activated this action does simply nothing cause normally the export folder should not exists during startup.

-### `Terrific/ExporterBundle/Actions/BuildJSDoc` ###
+### `BuildJSDoc` ###

-* `BuildJSDoc` will first test if `yuidoc` is callable.
+* `Terrific/ExporterBundle/Actions/BuildJSDoc` will first test if `yuidoc` is callable.
 After that test it looks for a suitable `yuidoc.json` file, if a file has been found the action starts the `yuidoc` command with the found configuration.
 * An example call could look like this and is going to be called withing the current project folder: `$ yuidoc -c /data/symfony2-project/app/config/yuidoc.json`

-### `Terrific/ExporterBundle/Actions/ValidateJS` ###
+### `ValidateJS` ###

-* Javascript will be validated within this action.
+* Javascript will be validated within this action `Terrific/ExporterBundle/Actions/ValidateJS`.
 This action will get a list of all necessary javascript assets from the `PageManager` class.
 After retrieving this list it temporary removes the min filters and place the content for *each part* of the asset within a temporary file.
 After saving that file the `jslint` command will looking for a suitable configuration file and starts to verify the contents of the temp file.
 * An example call could look like this: `$ jshint --jslint-reporter --config /sf2-project/app/config/jshint.json /tmp/folder`

-### `Terrific/ExporterBundle/Actions/ValidateCSS` ###
+### `ValidateCSS` ###

-* Stylesheets will be validated using this actions.
+* Stylesheets will be validated using this action (`Terrific/ExporterBundle/Actions/ValidateCSS`).
 This action also retrieves a list of all potential used style assets from the `PageManager` class.
 After retrieving this list the minfilter will be removed for dumping the content for *each part* of the asset to a temp file.
 * Example for the csslint validation command: `$ csslint --format=lint-xml --errors=[from cfg] --warning=[from cfg] --ignore=[from cfg] /tmpdir/foldername`

-### `Terrific/ExporterBundle/Actions/ValidateModules` ###
+### `ValidateModules` ###

-* First of all this action has a additional requirement on the configuration.
+* First of all this action (`Terrific/ExporterBundle/Actions/ValidateModules`) has a additional requirement on the configuration.
 This configuration must have enabled the options `validate_html` and `export_modules`.
 If one of them is not activated this action will be skipped.
 * After starting this action it retrieves a list of all module combinations `module <-> skin <-> view` from the `PageManager` class.
 * The modules are exported without any HTML from the view, just the plain modules.
 * After exporting this HTML to a temp file the action tries to send this file to the [W3CValidator](http://validator.w3.org/).
 Internet connection ist required to start this action.
 * To generate a valid HTML `ValidateModule` uses a template file.
 This template file `module-template.tpl.html` can be replaced by placing a file with the same name in your `app/config folder`.
 Within this file just two variables are special `\%MODULE_NAME\%` and `\%MODULE_CONTENT\%`.
 Both variables are replaced with the corresponding content before sending to the W3CValidator.

-### `Terrific/ExporterBundle/Actions/ValidateViews` ###
+### `ValidateViews` ###

-* This action handles the validation for the views just like the `ValidateModules` action.
+* This action (`Terrific/ExporterBundle/Actions/ValidateViews`) handles the validation for the views just like the `ValidateModules` action.
 The difference between this both action are that `ValidateViews` requires other configuration options to start: `export_views` and `validate_html`.
 * The views also have all source code from the used modules within this view.
 This `ValdationAction` also uses the W3CValidator.

-### `Terrific/ExporterBundle/Actions/GenerateSprites` ###
+### `GenerateSprites` ###

-* `GenerateSprites` needs some more configuration than the other actions.
+* `Terrific/ExporterBundle/Actions/GenerateSprites` needs some more configuration than the other actions.
 Each sprite which should be generated must have an entry within the config file.
 If there is/are no configured sprite(s) the action will just be skipped.
 * To generate a sprite this action uses the `montage` tool from the ImageMagick toolset.
 * After retrieving a filelist for merging as a sprite the action will sort this files by name.
 This offers you the possibility to order you images within your sprite.
 Filenames like `0000_arrow.png` are best practice.
 * If this file is part of the export, which should be the normal usecase, this action has to *run before* `ExportImages`.